Structure of regional estimates in Tables 1 and 2

 Derivation of Employment Estimates

-The data in Tables 1 and 2 in this publication are synthetic estimates based on ABS and Centrelink unemployment numbers and labour force data from the 2011 Census.
-Accordingly, employment estimates should not be derived from these statistics.
-For more information, please email email@example.com.
+The data in Tables 1 and 2 in this publication are synthetic estimates based on ABS and Centrelink unemployment numbers and labour force data from the Labour Force Survey and the Census.
+Accordingly, as the production of SALM does not involve the use of any sources of, or attempts to estimate, the level of employment in an SA2, employment estimates should not be derived from these statistics.
+For more information, please email the SALM inbox at SALM@jobs.gov.au.

 Other sources of Information

 The smoothed estimates presented in Table 1 and 2 are the Department’s official estimates of unemployment and the unemployment rate at the SA2 and LGA level.
-However, it is recognised that some advanced users may need access to the unsmoothed estimates which are used to produce the official figures, and they are provided below.
+However, it is recognised that some advanced users may need access to the unsmoothed estimates which are used to produce the official figures.
+These are provided below.

 It is important to note that estimates in the unsmoothed series have not been adjusted to take account of seasonal or other variations and can therefore exhibit irregular movements.
 Accordingly, they should be used with caution.